-A father and daughter had an incestuous relationship after being estranged for most of their lives, a court has heard.
+A man and woman had an incestuous relationship after being estranged for most of their lives, a court has heard.

-This week the man in his 50s and the woman in her 20s — both of whom have name suppression — pleaded guilty to three counts of incest before the Dunedin District Court.
+This week the man and the woman — both of whom have name suppression — pleaded guilty to three counts of incest before the Dunedin District Court.

-Court documents detailed how the pair initially connected on a trip to the North Island when the woman was a teenager but they lost contact again until 2020.
+Court documents detailed how the pair initially connected on a trip to the North Island but lost contact again until 2020.

-After a meeting in Dunedin, the woman travelled to Christchurch where she stayed with her father and his partner for several days.
+After a meeting in Dunedin, the woman travelled to Christchurch where she stayed with the man and his partner for several days.

 "Their time together allowed them to quickly form a close bond, which progressed to being in a sexual relationship," a police summary said.